microsoft/google-play-vsts-extension/baseREADME.md

 ## Quick Start

-1. Go to your [Google Play developer console](https://play.google.com/apps/publish/) and select **Settings**
+1. Login to the [Google Play Developer Console](https://play.google.com/apps/publish/) and select **Settings** in the left-hand navigation menu

-2. Click on **Api Access** and **Create a Service Account**.

-3. Once your service account is created, you will be given a JSON file with your authentication information.
-We will either extract the needed information from this, or check this file in to VSTS.
+2. Select the **API access** setting and click the **Create Service Account** button underneath the **Service Accounts** section

+3. Follow the provided instructions to create your service account and then save the JSON file including your private key in a secure location.

+4. Click the **Grant access** button in the row associated with the service account you just created.

+5. Ensure that the **Manage Production APKs** and **Manage Alpha & Beta APKs** permissions are selected, and then click the **Add user** button

-4. Install the Google Play extension from the [VSTS Marketplace](https://marketplace.visualstudio.com/items/ms-vsclient.google-play)
+6. Install the Google Play extension from the [VSTS Marketplace](https://marketplace.visualstudio.com/items/ms-vsclient.google-play)

-5. Go to your Visual Studio Team Services or TFS project, click on the **Build** tab, and create a new build definition (the "+" icon) that is hooked up to your project's appropriate source repo
+7. Go to your Visual Studio Team Services or TFS project, click on the **Build** tab, and create a new build definition (the "+" icon) that is hooked up to your project's appropriate source repo

-6. Click **Add build step...** and select the neccessary tasks to generate your release assets (e.g. **Gulp**, **Cordova Build**)
+8. Click **Add build step...** and select the neccessary tasks to generate your release assets (e.g. **Gulp**, **Cordova Build**)

-7. Click **Add build step...** and select **Google Play Release** from the **Deploy** category
+9. Click **Add build step...** and select **Google Play - Release** from the **Deploy** category

-8. Configure the deploy step with the JSON auth key created in step #1. and the built APK and release track.
+10. Configure the **Google Play - Release** task with the JSON private key file created above, the generated APK file, and the desired release track.

-9. Click the **Queue Build** button or push a change to your repo in order to run the newly defined build pipeline
+11. Click the **Queue Build** button or push a change to your configured repo in order to run the newly defined build pipeline

+12. Your app changes will now be automatically published to the Google Play store!

 ## Configuring Your Google Play Publisher Credentials

-In addition to specifying your publisher credentials file directly within a build task instance, you can also configure your credentials globally and refer to them within each build or release definition as needed.
+In addition to specifying your publisher credentials file directly within each build task, you can also configure your credentials globally and refer to them within each build or release definition as needed.
 To do this, perform the following steps:

 1. Setup a publishing manager (https://play.google.com/apps/publish/) and get the JSON key file from the [Google Developer API console](https://console.developers.google.com/apis)